huggingface/diffusers/docs/source/en/training/t2i_adapters.md

 pip install -e .
 ```

-Then cd in the `examples/t2i_adapter` folder and run
+Then cd in the `examples/t2i_adapter` folder and run:
 ```bash
 pip install -r requirements_sdxl.txt
 ```

-And initialize an [🤗Accelerate](https://github.com/huggingface/accelerate/) environment with:
+And initialize an [🤗 Accelerate](https://github.com/huggingface/accelerate/) environment with:

 ```bash
 accelerate config
 ```

-Or for a default accelerate configuration without answering questions about your environment
+Or for a default accelerate configuration without answering questions about your environment:

 ```bash
 accelerate config default
 ```

-Or if your environment doesn't support an interactive shell (e.g., a notebook)
+Or if your environment doesn't support an interactive shell (e.g., a notebook):

 ```python
 from accelerate.utils import write_basic_config

 write_basic_config()
 ```

 When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.

 ## Circle filling dataset